-MAT 220 Mathematics of Digital Sound Processing
+MAT 220 Mathematics of Digital Sound Processing (3 cr.)

-Credit may be received for MAT 220 or MAT 320 but not for both.
+Prerequisite(s): MAT 200 or MAT 230 Credit may be received for MAT 220 or MAT 320 but not for both.

 This course explores further topics in the mathematical foundations of music and sound, with emphasis on digital signal processing.
 Topics include: Digital signals and sampling, spectral analysis and synthesis, discrete fourier transforms, FFT, convolution, filtering, wave equation, Bessel functions, sound synthesis and physical modeling.